Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Will a Loan Settlement Ruin My CIBIL Score?

 While settling a loan can reduce your immediate financial stress, it can also affect your credit score.
-What is loan settlement, and how may it affect your CIBIL score?
+What is loan settlement, how does settlement affect CIBIL score, and is housing loan settlement any different?
 We’ll break it all down in this guide.

 For loan write-offs, a loan settlement in CIBIL takes place when a borrower cannot repay, and the lender agrees to accept an amount lower than the full amount owed to close the account.
 This differs from loan termination, where the borrower pays off the loan in full per the terms of the loan.

-Settlement may seem like a good choice when funds are tight, but think about how it could affect your future borrowing.
+It may seem like a good choice when funds are tight, but think about how settlement affect CIBIL score and your future borrowing.

 • Status Reported as “Settled” (not “Closed”): This status shows the lender was willing to settle for less than the full amount, suggesting a potentially bad sign to future lenders.